Low Contrast

 This man has low tone and hue contrast, low levels of variable saturation across his skin, eyes and facial hair and therefore has overall low contrast

-With the natural aging process and the loss of pigmentation, people with dark hair and light skin (high contrast), will lose natural contrast intensity as their colour characteristics move through the aging process.
+With the natural aging process and the loss of pigmentation, people with dark hair and light skin (high contrast) will lose natural contrast intensity as their colour characteristics move through the aging process.

 Some people with natural high contrast will move through low contrast as they age, and others will end up with low overall colour characteristic contrast.

-People can superficially create low contrast, by dyeing their hair, to a tone which is closer to their skin.
+People can superficially create low contrast by dyeing their hair to a tone which is closer to their skin.

 The natural tone and hue of this woman's hair has been changed, reducing her natural colour expression contrast

-Colour expression lowlights
+Colour characteristic lowlights

-Most natural lowlights occur on the skin however, lowlights do occur naturally in the hair, usually as people age or once a person changes their hair colour.
+Most natural lowlights occur on the skin; however, lowlights do occur naturally in the hair, usually as people age or once a person changes their hair colour.

 If the tone of the lowlight is only one level different, but the hue of the lowlight is noticeably different, the combination may make the area a lowlight.